 What are the key findings or observations of your doctoral research?

 My doctoral research revealed that terrestrial greening and altering hydrology following climate change may have a major impact on DOC concentration in aquatic ecosystems, as well as reaffirmed the importance of DOC fluxes in controlling ecosystem C budgets, which is generally disregarded.
-Moreover, it provided evidence that large variations in browning trends among northern streams can reflect the outcome of interactions among multiple factors, including recovery from sulfate deposition, climate-related factors, and catchment properties.
+Moreover, it provided evidence that large variations in browning trends among northern streams can reflect the outcome of interactions among multiple factors, including recovery from sulphate deposition, climate-related factors, and catchment properties.

-Our results further suggest that recovery from sulfate rather than from acidification per se has been the main driver of DOC change, despite the low deposition history in this region.
-This research also explained why browning has weakened in the last decade: sulfate levels have plummeted, and other drivers were insufficient to sustain the ongoing long-term trend of DOC.
+Our results further suggest that recovery from sulphate rather than from acidification per se has been the main driver of DOC change, despite the low deposition history in this region.
+This research also explained why browning has weakened in the last decade: sulphate levels have plummeted, and other drivers were insufficient to sustain the ongoing long-term trend of DOC.
 However, given the unexplained variations in our model and the heterogeneity in the inherent DOC dynamics among catchments, a critical evaluation is needed when extrapolating our models to other regions or predicting the future trends.

 How can the results of your doctoral research be utilised in practice?